shlomirubin/PythonKatasSR/README.md

 ## Katas

-- Fork and clone this repo.
+Fork and clone this repo.
-- Create a branch called `python_katas/<your-name>`, while changing `<your-name>` to your name.
-- Solve the katas in the below suggested order.

 > [!TIP]
 > - Click double SHIFT to search katas files in PyCharm.
 > - Mark the complete kata in \[x], commit and push.
+> - Solve the katas in the below suggested order.

 - [ ] `hello_world.py`